Jssyi/Final-Project/README.md

 #### Discussion:

 Next, we wanted to look at the median salary over time for the different remote ratios in different company sizes.
-We can see that salaries for hybrid positions appear to be decreasing in medium and large companies, but increasing in small companies.
+We can see that salaries for hybrid positions appear to be decreasing in medium and large companies but increasing in small companies.
 In-person and remote salaries tended to have similar relationships in small and medium companies, in large companies they appear to be inverted (with median salary of remote positions decreasing while in-person median salary increased from 2022-2023).
 For the incomplete year of 2024, the median salary of remote jobs is rising, while the median salary of in-person jobs is declining.
-It would be very interesting to see if this trend continues, or if it is due to incomplete data.
+It would be very interesting to see if this trend continues or if it is due to incomplete data.

 ```{r echo=TRUE}
 # Create the horizontally rotated box plot with angled x-axis labels, no legend, and custom colors